Bushnell-Prairie City High School: Prairie City High School

 The first school building in Prairie City was established in 1855, just one year after the town was platted.
 The town's growth was remarkable, reaching a population of 1,500 by 1860.
 By 1875 that number had settled to about 800.
 A learning "Academy" was established in 1857 for the Prairie City kids by a local church and was supported by the town's people.
 This idea soon went by the wayside and the school building was used for public school purposes.
 A high school curriculum was established in Prairie City by the late 19th century.
 Prairie City High School served the community for about six decades.
 It was at some point in the early 1950s that the communities of Bushnell and Prairie City decided to pool their educational resources.
 This effort was realized in 1952.
 It was then that Prairie City High School closed and the Bushnell-Prairie City School District was opened.

 Even though the High School classes were relocated to Bushnell as a result of the Bushnell-Prairie City (B-PC) consolidation, the school remained as the Prairie City Elementary School grades 1 through 8 until 1962.
-Grades 7 & 8 then relocated to the B-PC Jr. High School (the former Bushnell High School bldg. in Bushnell).
+Grades 7 and 8 then relocated to the B-PC Jr. High School (the former Bushnell High School bldg. in Bushnell).
 Grades 1 through 6 remained until the early 1970s.

 The original Prairie City High School building has been torn down.
 Prairie City High School's mascot was the Cobras, and its colors were blue and white.